elastic/logstash/README.md

   the [mailing list](http://groups.google.com/group/logstash-users).
 * If you want to send patches, best way is to fork this repo and send me a pull request.
 If you don't know git, I also accept diff(1) formatted patches - whatever is most comfortable for you.
+    * _DO NOT MODIFY `Gemfile.lock` IN YOUR PULL REQUESTS_.
+THIS WILL CAUSE MERGE FAILURES.
 * Want to lurk about and see what others are doing?
 IRC (#logstash on irc.freenode.org) is a good place for this as is the [mailing list](http://groups.google.com/group/logstash-users)